 The encrypted part of the AS Reply is of the type EncryptedData.
-The ASN.1 definition of EncryptedData that is used inside multiple Kerberos objects is missing from the Kerberos revisions IETF draft in Appendix B. In all cases, EncryptedData MUST be DER-encoded with EXPLICIT tags as the following ASN.1 structure:
+The ASN.1 definition of EncryptedData that is used inside multiple Kerberos objects is missing from the Kerberos revisions IETF draft in Appendix II.
+In all cases, EncryptedData MUST be DER-encoded with EXPLICIT tags following ASN.1 structure:

 '''

-EncryptedData ::= SEQUENCE {

-etype [0] INTEGER, -- EncryptionType

 kvno [1] INTEGER OPTIONAL, -- service key

 -- version number

 cipher [2] OCTET STRING -- ciphertext

 }

 '''